FactCheck.org: History

-FactCheck.org was launched in December 2003 by Brooks Jackson, a former Associated Press, Wall Street Journal, and CNN reporter who had covered Washington and national politics since 1970.
+FactCheck.org was launched in December 2003 by Brooks Jackson, a former Associated Press, The Wall Street Journal, and CNN reporter who had covered Washington and national politics since 1970.
 As a special assignment correspondent at CNN during the 1992 political campaign season, Jackson became well known for his "Ad Police" reports, which monitored candidates' advertising and financing strategies throughout the campaign.

 In 2003, Kathleen Hall Jamieson of the Annenberg Public Policy Center approached Jackson about forming FactCheck.org, and the site was online in December of that year.
 In 2007, UnSpun was published.
-This book was co-written by Brooks Jackson, the director emeritus of Factcheck.org and by Kathleen Hall Jamieson, the director of the Annenberg Public Policy Center.
+This book was co-written by Brooks Jackson, the director emeritus of FactCheck.org and Kathleen Hall Jamieson, the director of the Annenberg Public Policy Center.
 It teaches readers how to be aware of the deceptions, or "spin", that is commonly used in media and by politicians.

 In January 2013, Jackson stepped down as director of FactCheck.org.
 He now holds the title of director emeritus.
 Eugene Kiely, a former reporter and editor at The Record (of Hackensack, New Jersey), The Philadelphia Inquirer and USA Today, is now the site's director.
-FactCheck.org employs a staff of four full-time journalists, and offers yearly fellowships to undergraduate students at the University of Pennsylvania.

-In 2019, Factcheck.org celebrated its 15th anniversary.
+FactCheck.org employs a staff of four full-time journalists and offers yearly fellowships to undergraduate students at the University of Pennsylvania.
+In 2019, FactCheck.org celebrated its 15th anniversary.

 2004 vice-presidential debate

 FactCheck.org became a focus of political commentary following the 2004 vice-presidential debate between Dick Cheney and John Edwards.
 Cheney cited the website, claiming that the independent site defended his actions while CEO of Halliburton.
 Cheney's claim was disputed by FactCheck.org as wrong, saying that "Edwards was mostly right" when talking about "Cheney's responsibility for earlier Halliburton troubles".

-Cheney's reference created some controversy because he incorrectly cited the web site's address as "FactCheck.com."
+Cheney's reference created some controversy because he incorrectly cited the website's address as "FactCheck.com."
 At the time of the debate, factcheck.com was controlled by Frank Schilling's company Name Administration Inc., who quickly redirected the address to point to an anti-Bush website owned by Bush critic George Soros.